 This is another factor that will keep the estate agent happy.
 It is a sign that everything is proceeding at a good pace and so we recommend that you do not hang around in getting the survey carried out.

 Exchange of contracts – buying a property

 Once you have exchanged contracts the property is legally yours!
-Therefore we recommend that you and your mortgage broker push towards exchange of contracts as quickly as possible.
+Therefore we recommend that you and your mortgage broker push toward the exchange of contracts as quickly as possible.

-Exchange of contracts is usually approximately 8 weeks after your offer is accepted.
-You will know that you are close to exchange of contracts as your solicitor will arrange for you to visit their offices to discuss their findings and talk about dates for completion.
+The exchange of contracts is usually approximately 8 weeks after your offer is accepted.
+You will know that you are close to an exchange of contracts as your solicitor will arrange for you to visit their offices to discuss their findings and talk about dates for completion.

 Completion – buying a property

 This is moving day.
 The day you have been working towards and patiently waiting for.
 The day you finally get to pick up the keys to your new home.
 The normal time for completion is late morning or early afternoon.
 Your solicitor will call you to inform you that you have completed and that you can go and pick up the keys from the estate agent.